The secret life of… fat cells

 Is fat mass a simple equation of calories in/out?

 No!
-Genes, hormones, pregnancy, puberty, menopause, gut microbiome, illness, fat cells themselves, and the environment all play a role.
+Genes, hormones, pregnancy, puberty, menopause, gut microbiome, illness, fat cells themselves, and the environment all influence fat mass.

 What do you mean by environment?

-E.g., where we live, what, when and how often we eat, pollution, substance use, sleep, exercise, stress and light levels, circadian clock, and temperature extremes.
+It includes where we live, what, when and how often we eat, pollution, substance use, sleep exercise and stress levels, light exposure, circadian rhythms, and temperature extremes.

 Starting as we mean to go on

-Adipocytes or fat cells, play a pivotal role that goes beyond storing excess energy.
-Yet they frequently endure undue scrutiny, often associated with obesity, a complex condition that has been oversimplified.
-Thanks to ongoing research, our comprehension of fat cells, and their interactions with various cell types and systems in the brain and body has reached an unprecedented level of knowledge.
+Adipocytes or fat cells, play a pivotal role that extends far beyond storing excess energy.
+Yet they frequently endure undue scrutiny, often associated with a stigma surrounding obesity—a complex condition that has been oversimplified in the popular press as too many calories in vs. out.
+Thanks to ongoing research, our comprehension of fat cells, and their interactions with various cell types and systems in the brain and body has reached an unprecedented level of knowledge that we can begin to bust some persistent myths.

-"The Secret Life of Fat Cells" highlights their multifaceted functions, discreetly playing a pivotal role in regulating whole-body energy balance, modulating immune responses, attenuating inflammation, and synthesising hormones.
-This blog aims to offer insights into the crucial role that fat cells play in sustaining the delicate equilibrium of our physical, and mental health, and overall well-being
+"The Secret Life of Fat Cells" reveals fat cells unassuming contribution to our immune (defence), endocrine (hormones), and metabolic (energy) systems.
+Highlighting their multifaceted functions, discreetly playing a pivotal role in regulating whole-body energy balance, modulating immune responses, attenuating inflammation, and synthesising hormones, helping sustain a delicate equilibrium keeping us alive!

 Fat Cell ‘Plasticity’

-Fasting serves as an intrinsic cue, triggering hormonal signals like glucagon from the pancreas, which signal the liver to release stored glucose (glycogen) into the bloodstream.
-This ensures that our brain and body have a steady supply of glucose for energy while we are sleeping or when dietary glucose intake is reduced.
+Fasting acts as an intrinsic cue, triggering hormonal signals like glucagon from the pancreas.
+This prompts the liver to release stored glucose (glycogen) into the bloodstream, ensuring a steady energy supply for the brain and body when dietary glucose is unavailable, such as during sleep or fasting.

 Another intrinsic cue is nonshivering thermogenesis.
 This process is triggered by factors such as extreme temperatures, pollution, and physical exercise.
 Nonshivering thermogenesis is a way the body produces heat without shivering, primarily using brown fat, which generates warmth by burning energy rather than storing it.